 Williamsburg’s hipster stereotypes would not be complete without a myriad of vintage shops catering to every budget.
 These spaces which range from tiny closet-sized stores to mini-warehouses are filled with one-of-a-kind treasures and stories of a New York gone by.
 Racks of pre-loved pieces are ready to take on a new life and complete your unique look.
 Stores stock current trends and owners serve as stylists to help you find authentic ways to wear gems that no one else will have.
 With so many options to choose from in this vintage shop mecca, these are the best places to find the right Williamsburg vibes with something for everyone.

-8. Phenix: This hidden gem on Grand Avenue tucked in between Bedford and Berry, doesn’t even show up in Google maps.
+This hidden gem on Grand Avenue tucked in between Bedford and Berry, doesn’t even show up in Google maps, though we did mark it on our map.
 This small luxury consignment store has rare but affordable finds like affordable Victorian era skirts and a vintage Louis Vuitton Suitcase.
 Rumor has it Emma Watson purchased the matching Louis Vuitton briefcase.

 Do you have any favorite Vintage shops in Brooklyn or NYC or in your favorite city, share them below!
 Let us know the next vintage mecca that we need to visit and cover!